Forming a UK company is a quick, easy, and entirely online process (although you can still form via paper documents if you wish).

 Your company shares

-You will be asked to provide information about shares when adding your shareholder/s.
+When adding your shareholder(s) you will be asked to provide information about their shares.
 This will include:

 - Type of shares